 Proofpoint Inc. (PFPT)

 Many expected that PFPT’s 2020 results would be negatively impacted by weakness in small and mid-sized businesses.
-However, the company was able to continue growing earnings by 30% and revenue by 17%.
-It also projects average revenue growth of 15% over the next 5 years.
+However, the company was able to continue growing earnings by 24% and revenue by 13%.
+Analysts project average revenue growth of 14% over the next 5 years.

 This makes the stock quite attractive especially given its PS of 6 which is below its peers.
 Additionally, the need for IT and email security is only going to expand in the coming years, and PFPT is one of the leading firms in this category.
 Email security is one of the largest markets with an estimated billion users while remaining relatively untapped.
 However, this is also one of the biggest points of vulnerability.